 Example:

-A Maine Coon may enjoy chasing a feather toy with a child without becoming overly rough or aggressive.
+A Maine Coon may enjoy chasing a football with a child without becoming aggressive.

 2.4 Intelligent and Easy to Train